maple-labs/maple-docs/cash-management-pool/overview.md

 # Overview

-Specifically designed as an onchain Cash Management solution - [Maple's Cash Management Pool](https://app.maple.finance/#/v2/lend/pool/0xfe119e9c24ab79f1bdd5dd884b86ceea2ee75d92) provides simple and fast access to yield sourced from US Treasury bills and government-backed instruments and meets the liquidity, risk and accounting requirements of customers.You will find everything needed to begin Lending here in Gitbook, including:
+Specifically designed as an onchain Cash Management solution - **Maple's Cash Management Pool**, now supported in both USDC and USDT, provides simple and fast access to yield sourced from US Treasury bills and meets the liquidity, risk and accounting requirements of Lenders.
+You will find everything needed to begin Lending here in Gitbook, including:
 * **Cash Management Pool Overview**: Scroll down for the key benefits of the Cash Management Pool and how it works.
 ​* **[Lending in detail](https://maplefinance.gitbook.io/maple/cash-management-pool/lending)**: Jump here for information on lender eligibility, APYs, fees and step by step instructions.
 ​* **[Withdrawing in detail](https://maplefinance.gitbook.io/maple/cash-management-pool/withdrawals)**: Jump here for information on withdrawal windows, timings and step by step instructions.